Gflinois/IOC_moto/readme.md

 Contributions to this Git project are welcome!
 Please submit pull requests to the `dev` branch and include a detailed description of your changes.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+## Easter-egg for the ones that are working on a XJ400 (or that are having airbox issues)

+Since airboxes are no longer available on the market for xj400 and as you may know this model is verry tightly packed I designed a 3D printable servicable low profile airbox in BAA.
+If anyone wants to build it please do, stl cad and gcode for an ender 3 pro are available.
+If anyone is interested in a simple airbox but for another model please try to modify my design and upload it here, I will be available to help you finish the work if need be.